 The ins & outs of the Kanchanaburi Sapphire,Siam ruby

 Firstly let’s explain a little about these two Precious Gemstones.
 A Ruby is a Pink to dark red colored Precious Gemstone.
 The red color is caused mainly by the presence of an element called chromium.
-Sapphire while typically being associated with the color blue, they can also come in colors like blue, yellow, purple, orange and green.
-They are both part of a mineral variety which is an aluminium oxide
+Sapphire while typically being associated with the color blue, can also come in colors like blue, yellow, purple, orange, and green.
+They are both parts of a mineral variety which is aluminum oxide.

 Thailand has long been identified as one of the world’s, or if not the world’s biggest player in the gems and jewelry industry.
-The Kingdom is not only blessed with devoted and masterly craftsman, but also gemstone resources.
+The Kingdom is not only blessed with devoted and masterly craftsmen, but also gemstone resources.
 Nearly 80% of the world’s trade in precious Gems is done in Thailand.
 The main ones being sapphires and rubies.
 Often for people and companies Bangkok, would be the first stop for them when looking for precious Gems, especially Wholesale Ruby and Sapphires from Thailand.
-Regardless of originating source for these highly sought after Gemstones, The city of Bangkok and the lesser known city of Chanthaburi (The word meaning- “City of Gems” in Thai) in Thailand is where the vast majority of the world’s supply of gemstones are traded, bought and exported.
-You will find that almost all the world’s top gemology laboratories/institutes have offices in Thailand including the Asian Institute of Gemological Science (AIGS), the International Gemological Institute (IGI), the Gems and Jewelry Institute of Thailand.
+Regardless of the originating source for these highly sought after Gemstones, The city of Bangkok and the lesser-known city of Chanthaburi (The word meaning- “City of Gems” in Thai) in Thailand is where the vast majority of the world’s supply of gemstones are traded, bought and exported.
+You will find that almost all the world’s top gemology laboratories/institutes have offices in Thailand including the Asian Institute of Gemological Science (AIGS), the International Gemological Institute (IGI), the Gems, and Jewelry Institute of Thailand.

-The below chart shows a fairly quick commercial heating process, however it can go on for a few months even depending on the quality and effort of the process which significantly increases the value.
+The below chart shows a fairly quick commercial heating process, however, it can go on for a few months even depending on the quality and effort of the process which significantly increases the value.
 “Rome was not built in a day” as they say.

 Like any precious gem, rubies vary considerably.
 A purple cast identifies the Siam ruby, as the Thai gem is known.
 Most of the world’s best rubies come from Thailand (Siam as the country was formerly named).
 Rubies from Thailand, still called Siam Rubies in the trade, occur in iron-rich basalts.
 The high iron content often gives Thai Rubies a brownish tinge.
 The image that Rubies come from Thailand still lives on to this day.
 It is for this reason that the Ruby is known as the heart of Bangkok’s Gemstones.

-C.S.R in Thailand and what makes it unique is that It builds strongly on a local development concept called‘Sufficiency Economy Philosophy’, the Sufficiency Economy Philosophy is focused on building a strong economic foundation and self-reliance at a local community level …..
-CSR and the Sufficiency Economy Philosophy share many common characteristics, such as community based development, local networking, stakeholder participation, partnership and collaboration and the importance of community context and local wisdom.
-Hence, the Sufficiency Economy Philosophy plays a supportive role in strengthening and leveraging the potential of C.S.R to respond to local conditions, economic activities and a community-based lifestyle.
+C.S.R in Thailand and what makes it unique is that It builds strongly on a local development concept called sufficiency Economy Philosophy’, the Sufficiency Economy Philosophy is focused on building a strong economic foundation and self-reliance at a local community level …..
+CSR and the Sufficiency Economy Philosophy share many common characteristics, such as community-based development, local networking, stakeholder participation, partnership and collaboration, and the importance of community context and local wisdom.
+Hence, the Sufficiency Economy Philosophy plays a supportive role in strengthening and leveraging the potential of C.S.R to respond to local conditions, economic activities, and a community-based lifestyle.

-Thailand is a trusted world leader in the Gem industry and has been for over 50 years with the best expertise in cutting, polishing and heating processes of Precious Gems.
+Thailand is a trusted world leader in the Gem industry and has been for over 50 years with the best expertise in cutting, polishing, and heating processes of Precious Gems.
 Let’s leave you with a final thought on these intriguing nature’s gifts.

 “Holding a Gem is like holding a rainbow in your hand.